aaronjamesyoung/ajy-digitalgarden/src/site/notes/index.md

 I'm a trail runner and JavaScript developer located in Bend, Oregon.

-This is my website.
-It's a sort of digital garden - a spot where I share my thinking and how it grows and evolves over time.
-The visual presentation of this will evolve over time too.
+Welcome to my website.
 Here's some stuff you can do:

 * Follow me on [Strava](https://www.strava.com/athletes/aaronjamesyoung) to see my running adventures
 * Get in touch about working on a web development project.
 I work with Vue, Node, and WordPress.
 Please check my [[Résumé\|Résumé]] and [[Contact Me\|Contact Me]] if you’re interested in working together.